-- Bake in oven at 180 degrees for 10 minutes then reduce the temperature to 150 degrees to bake till the tester comes out clean when inserted in its center.
+- Bake in the oven at 180 degrees for 10 minutes then reduce the temperature to 150 degrees to bake till the tester comes out clean when inserted in its centre.
 It usually takes 20 to 30 minutes varying with ovens.

 - Once done, remove the baking dish from the oven and let it cool for 10-15 minutes before de-moulding on a cooling rack.

 Serving Suggestion: Once cooled, slice it and enjoy with a cup of hot tea.
-The beauty of tea cakes are their fresh flavors without the extra calories of cream in form of icing.
+The beauty of tea cakes is their fresh flavours without the extra calories of cream in form of icing.